Angel1612/fylux.github.io/_posts/2017-07-05-Sparse_TSP.md

 The first step is finding the shortest path between every pair of nodes.
 What will give us the information needed to model this problem as a standard TSP.

 Nevertheless, we have to choose an algorithm to find those paths.
 A very simple one is the <a href="https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm">Floyd-Warshall Algorithm</a>, which computational cost is $$O(V^3)$$.
-This is not bat for complete graphs, where the number of edges is V<sup>2</sup>.
+This is not bad for complete graphs, where the number of edges is V<sup>2</sup>.
 However, this is a sparse graph so the number of edges will be rather smaller than V<sup>2</sup>.
 Therefore, algorithms which computational cost rely mainly on the number of edges will be more suitable.